Amanda Seyfried Blasts Influencer Arielle Charnas for Promoting Unhealthy Body Image

 A post shared by Amanda Seyfried (@mingey) on

+This conversation sparked a debate in both Seyfried and Charnas' comments.
 After speaking up, Seyfried shared a selfie with her followers, writing, "INFLUENCE = POWER.
 And if you're taking advantage of that—EMPOWER."

 "Goodnight, all, and thanks for a much needed discussion," Seyfried captioned the post.
 "I'm tired!"